randomuser149/homelab/README.md

 Currently running in a VMware VM with plans of migrating to physical hardware after acquiring adequate parts.
 Having Docker compose as a centralized "hub" to launch all services (except bind9) will make future deployment faster and more reliable.

 # The "but why deal with this" question?
-1. Privacy: with online services increasingly turning into subscriptions collecting vast amounts of unnecessary data while legally shielding themselves with their egregious TOS.
+1. Privacy: online services increasingly turn into subscriptions collecting vast amounts of unnecessary data while legally shielding themselves with egregious TOSs.
 2. Control: self-hosting gives full control of the service chain from server to end device allowing configuration based on precise needs and usecases.
 3. Growth: as an aspiring network engineer / cloud engineer / system administrator applying my knowledge in ways giving useful, every day results further my carreer as well as my quality of life.